TapWithUs/tap-unity-plugin/README.md

 ### OnBluetoothTurnedOn

 Called whenever bluetooth state is turned on. pretty straight-forward...
-* Doesn't work on Windows Platform.

 ### OnBluetoothTurnedOff

 Called whenver bouetooth state is turned off...
 You can use this function to alert the user for example.
-* Doesn't work on Windows Platform.

 ### OnTapConnected(string identifier, string name. int fw)